AuthentiqID/forgerock-social-authentiq-node/README.md

 - Sign in with your Authentiq ID, installing it as you go if needed.

-- Once you know the final **Redirect URI** for your application, go back to the Authentiq Dashboard to enter it in the corresponding field (and exit setup mode).
+- Once you know the final **Redirect URI** for your application, go back to the Authentiq Dashboard to enter it in the corresponding field to exit setup mode.

 # Future